-- we will work with Oxfordshire County Council Highways Department to agree and approve proposals for the replacement and enlargement of the Brighthampton Cut culvert - we will work with riparian owners to increase awareness of riparian rights and responsibilities on watercourses and local land drainage system) - being prepared both at community (community flood plans) and householder level - our continued role in the planning process objecting to inappropriate development in the flood plain - increased flood resistance and resilience for homes and businesses.
+- inspection and repair of the Elm Bank Ditch culvert under Main Road/Well Lane (Oxfordshire County Council - Highways Department) - O.C.C and W.O.D.C. are investigating options to provide increased flood storage capacity upstream of Curbridge to the north of Downs Road, these investigation will continue - we will work with W.O.D.C. and riparian owners to increase awareness of riparian rights and responsibilities on watercourses and local land drainage system, including the Elm Bank Ditch culvert on Main Road - being prepared both at community (community flood plans) and householder level - our continued role in the planning process objecting to inappropriate development in the flood plain - increased flood resistance and resilience for homes and businesses.